 What happens if the abuser violates the order?

 If you believe the SSOOPO has been violated, you can call the police.
 An abuser can be arrested for violating an SSOOPO.
-You can read about under what circumstances a violation would be a misdemeanor versus a felony on our OH Statutes page.
+You can read about under what circumstances a violation would be a misdemeanor versus a felony on our Selected Ohio Statutes page.
 Note: If the abuser is prosecuted for violating the order, the prosecutor does not have to prove that the protection order was served on the defendant if the prosecutor can prove that the either the defendant was shown a copy of the protection order or that a judge, magistrate, or law enforcement officer informed the defendant that a protection order had been issued.1

 Also, if your order had an electronic monitoring requirement, the judge can require that s/he be electronically monitored for up to 5 years (in addition to any other sentence s/he gets for the violation).2